Headteacher: Julie Anne Miller

 Find out about School Meals at Secondary Schools' Support Service on our dedicated School Meals' pages.

 We have the right to an education which promotes resilience, develops skills for lifelong learning and respects our individuality.
 Vision Statement 2011

 Clackmannanshire Schools Support Service (CSSS) is committed to the welfare of all pupils in Clackmannanshire Council schools.

 The philosophy of CSSS is underpinned by the Children's Charter, GIRFEC values and the UN Convention on the Rights of the Child.

-The Service provides a holistic approach to individual need and delivers a quality service to pupils, their parents and their schools.
+Our service adopts a holistic approach to individual needs and delivers a quality service to pupils, parents and all schools within Clackmannanshire.

 The multidisciplinary team includes teaching staff, support workers and learning assistants as well as management and administration onsite.
 The team have created a warm, welcoming atmosphere where everyone is equally valued and an open, caring and stimulating climate is fostered.

 Flexible and responsive methods are utilised within the service to support school aged children with additional support needs, experiencing social, emotional and behavioural difficulties through onsite and outreach provision.